alphagov/re-build-systems-test/README.md

 1. Run Terraform

-    In the following commands, make sure you replace the `[environment-name]` placeholder
+    In the following commands, replace the `[environment-name]` placeholder

     ```
     cd terraform